Yedrup/UrMessages/README.md

   - It uses the built in [Next.js dynamic API routes functionality](https://nextjs.org/docs/api-routes/dynamic-api-routes).
 So the `API` possibilities are located in directory `./src/pages/api`
   - It allows to `POST` and `GET` messages by type (_private_ or _public_)
   - It allows to `GET` a specific message and `POST` messages related as a `thread`

+- 🔹**AUTHENTICATION:**

+  - The connection functionality is linked to a specific userId.
+  - API: connection part is built for example purpose of the UI when connected or disconnected and the behavior on protected pages.
+  - API: There is no check for userId requesting nor cookie so far.
+NB: Refreshing the app disconnect the user.

+- 🔹**PROTECTED COMPONENT / PAGES**

+  - Private type of page or related components are protected, meaning you can't reach them if you are not connected.